-Hannah Tyrrell and Katie Fitzhenry retire from international rugby
+Hannah Tyrrell and Katie Fitzhenry have announced their respective retirements from international rugby.

 Both players have been ever-present and influential figures in the Ireland Women’s Sevens squad from their debuts in 2014, and their contributions extended across both codes, with Tyrrell and Fitzhenry both also featuring heavily for Adam Griggs’ Ireland in recent years.

 The 30-year-old Tyrrell played 103 World Rugby Sevens Series games for Ireland, scoring 99 points, while she also featured for Anthony Eddy's side at the 2018 Rugby World Cup Sevens in San Fransisco.